velawood/startup-finance/README.md

 ### Testing / Linting / Staging

-This library is tested using Jest, which you can run with `yarn test`
+This library is tested using Jest, which you can run with `pnpm test`

-ESLint is used to keep the styling and lint for common errors, run lint with `yarn run lint`
+ESLint is used to keep the styling and lint for common errors, run lint with `pnpm run lint`

 Any commits push to staging will automatically get deployed to our staging worksheet, which you can find [here](https://docs.google.com/spreadsheets/d/1d34sADQwY_wv0qw01KDclKl2i0IRLG1hC1SvCb5EpHg)